about / Overview

 JET is currently working with paraprofessionals in the Boston Public Schools.

-JET has broad application across Massachusetts and is expanding to other urban school districts where paraprofessional educators can become a significant part of a community teacher pipeline.
+JET has broad application across Massachusetts and is expanding to the urban school districts of Brockton, Fall River, New Bedford, Holyoke, Springfield and Worcester.
+Paraprofessionals are a significant part of these community teacher pipelines.

 JET has multiple benefits:

 Brings non-traditional, first-in-the-family students into higher education and raising their college completion rates;

 Provides the opportunity to attain professional employment and improves the socio-economic status of low income wage earners;

 Develops role models in schools, families and communities with high needs;

 Builds a local teacher pipeline of educators reflective of and committed long-term to the community.

 JET is a solution to diversify the teacher workforce.